AsyncDisplayKit/Documentation/docs/_docs/scroll-node.md

 </div>
 </div>

-As you can see, the scrollNode's underlying view is a `UIScrollView`.
+As you can see, the `scrollNode`'s underlying view is a `UIScrollView`.